HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_enable_new_db_management.md

             persistenceNode: 1
         ```

-    2. Apply these changes using `helm upgrade` for your deployment.
+    2. Apply these changes using `helm upgrade` for your deployment:

         ```bash
         helm upgrade -n your-namespace -f path/to/your/custom-values.yaml your-release-name path/to/hcl-dx-deployment-vX.X.X_XXXXXXXX-XXXX.tar.gz